mendel5/linux-gaming/README.md

 Overview of resources about gaming on linux

 ## Distro
+Note: This part about the recommended distro for gaming on Linux was written some time ago.
+It might not be up to date anymore.
+Please do your own research.

 Recommended distro for gaming on Linux:
 - Manjaro
 - Download Manjaro: https://manjaro.org/download/Manjaro